 Income depends on the DAO’s model, some offer token rewards, others pay stablecoins, or share revenue.
 This structure incentivizes long-term engagement and gives contributors a stake in the protocol’s success.

-A prominent example is MakerDAO, which governs the DAI stablecoin system and uses formal voting systems and financial modeling via on-chain governance frameworks to ensure stability and accountability.
+A prominent example is MakerDAO, which governs the DAI stablecoin system and uses formal voting systems and financial modeling via on-chain governance frameworks.

 Affiliate programs in DeFi offer users a way to earn income by promoting decentralized platforms and services.